naglemi/mtmcskat/README.md

 --sig_figs=2
 ```

-# Running over an array of scaffolds using SLURMS
+# Running over an array of scaffolds using HPC

 The following command can be used to submit a job to a batch scheduler such as SGE or SLURMS.
 [This notebook](https://github.com/naglemi/mtmcskat/blob/master/wrappers/SLURMcall_c1_Transf_Deploy_Resid_Approach.ipynb) shows an example of how we use this command to produce an array of jobs and submit them on a high-performance cluster.